okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/key-rotation/index.md

 ## Key rotation for the org authorization server

-* For security purposes, Okta automatically rotates keys used to sign the ID token.
+* For security purposes, Okta automatically rotates the keys used to sign the ID token.

 * Okta doesn't expose the public keys used to sign the access token minted by the org authorization server.
 To validate the access token, you can use the org authorization server [introspection endpoint](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/OrgAS/#tag/OrgAS/operation/introspect).